raaaimund/raaaimund.github.io/_posts/2022-07-13-no-laptop-no-problem-utilizing-smartphones-to-bring-software-development-to-everyone.md

         ---
         > I prefer recordings, I can watch as often as I need.
         ---
+        Submission reviews are also a challenge in a remote setup due to connection issues, and often background noises due to lack of a quiet learning environment.
+        ---
         ## Placements > Skill development
         (my personal opinion)
         ---